The uncertainty of a tournament draw: Insights from the Champions League: Results

 \section{Results}

 The discussion of our findings is divided into three parts.
-Section~\ref{Sec51} compares the impact of the draw in the old and new designs of the UEFA Champions League based on the 2024/25 season.
-Section~\ref{Sec52} applies the decomposition method proposed in Section~\ref{Sec43} to disentangle the first stage, play-off, and seeding effects in this season.
-Finally, Section~\ref{Sec53} provides a sensitivity analysis by considering six additional seasons.
+Section~\ref{Sec51} compares draw uncertainty in the old and new designs of the UEFA Champions League based on the 2024/25 season.
+Section~\ref{Sec52} applies the decomposition method proposed in Section~\ref{Sec44} to disentangle the first stage, play-off, and seeding effects in this season.
+Finally, Section~\ref{Sec53} provides a sensitivity analysis by investigating six additional seasons and the impact of the number of random draws.